Uriegas/Moodle_C-/README.md

 1. Uniform.
 It means that every item has the same probability of ocurrance.
 2. Logarithmic Unifor.
 The random items instantiation tends to minor values.

+### Save Configuration
+After creating the exam is necessary to store the configuration to a file, so that it can be used by other program that read it and applies the exam to the student.
+For this another program should be created or at least implement such a program in the current one.